corinnawiesner/notrudebuthonest-blog/index.md

 ---
 layout: home
 excerpt: "A minimal Jekyll theme for your blog by designer Michael Rose."
-tags: [Ruby, Rails, blog, Go, Swift, Elixir]
+tags: [Ruby, Rails, blog, Go, Swift]
 ---